airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 Necessary ziqbee2mqtt software has already been installed on the  Raspberry PI on previous steps.

 First, Connect the adapter to Raspberry PI.
 Now we need to find the location of our stick.
-For this write next command:
+For this type in the next command.:

 ```bash
 $ ls -l /dev/serial/by-id